Projects per year

 - the behaviour of microbiological and chemical contaminants (e.g. viruses (especially phages), bacteria, pesticides and microplastics) in engineered and natural environments; and

-- the development and application of low-cost methods for assessing water quality.
+- the development and application of low-cost methods for assessing water quality and treatment efficacy.

-My teaching draws heavily on current and recent research projects investigating water and sanitation in low-resource settings in parts of Africa (UNICEF and GCRF), Asia (Gates Foundation and GCRF), and South America (Santander, British Council, Newton Fund).
+My teaching draws heavily on current and recent research projects investigating water and sanitation in low-resource settings.
+This has included Malawi (UNICEF), India (Gates Foundation and GCRF), Nepal (GCRF), Bangladesh (ELRHA) and Brazil (Santander, British Council, Newton Fund).

 Approach to teaching